 - A. Make sure the trailer is powered off.
-See Step 4: Powering on the sign and third party devices on page 7. - B. Remove the battery storage box covers.
-The second box has support bars at the top.
-Unlock the latches, lift the top of the box off, and set it aside. - If the trailer is equipped with a round black cellular antenna on the battery box lid (as shown above), be sure to disconnect the three SMA (coaxial) connectors before removing the lid completely.

-- C. Remove the battery cover and cell caps.
+See Step 4: Powering on the sign on page 7. - B. Remove the battery storage box covers. - If the trailer is equipped with a round black cellular antenna on the battery box lid, be sure to disconnect the three SMA (coaxial) connectors before removing the lid completely. - C. Remove the battery cover and cell caps.
 The electrolyte level should be up to the bottom rim, about 1/2 in.
-(1.27 cm) above the plate in each of the cells. - D. For any cells that are low or dry, top them up with distilled water to the bottom rim.
+(1.27 cm) above the plate in each of the cells.

+D. For any cells that are low or dry, top them up with distilled water to the bottom rim.